-How to Get Millennials On Board with Your IdeasWednesday, May 30, 2012
+How To Get Millennials On Board With Your IdeasTuesday, March 31, 2015

 Simply saying "no, that won't work" or "I'm the expert and we're not doing that" will get you nowhere with this group of clients.
-Inviting them into your process will leave both you and them less frustrated, increase their trust in your abilities, and reassure them that they hired the best person for the job.
+Inviting them into your process in a collaborative manner will leave both you and them less frustrated, increase their trust in your abilities, and reassure them that they hired the best person for the job.